oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

 **Message:** ``DPY-4011: the database or network closed the connection``

+**Cause:** If this occurs when using an already opened connection, additional messages may indicate a reason.

-**Cause:**  The connection failed because the Oracle Database that you are trying to connect to using python-oracledb Thin mode may have Native Network Encryption (NNE) enabled.
+If the error occurs when creating a connection or connection pool, the common cause is that Oracle Database has Native Network Encryption (NNE) enabled.
 NNE is only supported in python-oracledb Thick mode.

 **Action:** To verify if NNE is enabled, you can use the following query::